JerryPan2718/NP-Complete-Efficient-Solver/README.md

 - 1440 * (2 ** n)

 TODO:
-1. Greedy Discounted Profit (Tinna + Jerry: Nov.
-28th)
+1. Greedy Discounted Profit (localGA)
 - Greedy sort by profit and take until no more valid
+- total_benfit = 2719729.2186064925

-2. Greedy Discounted Profit with Simulated Annealing (Tinna + Jerry: Nov.
-28th)
+2. Greedy Discounted Profit with Simulated Annealing (GASA)
+- Greedy sort by profit with probability distribution and take until no more valid
+- total_benfit =

 Replicate our algorithm for submission